sogaiu/alc.x-as-tests/doc/limitations.md

     (+ 1 1))
     ;; => 2
   ```
-  Note that the closing parenthesis has been moved passed the comment
+  Note that the comment block's closing parenthesis has been moved so
-  which was expressing an expected value.
+  that it is now before the line comment `;; => 2` which was expressing

-  To work-around this, one can apply the "door stop" technique
+  an expected value.

-  (mentiond on #parinfer in slack).
-Actually, this is an adaptation
+  To work around this, one can apply a "door stop" technique
-  of it:
+  (mentioned on #parinfer in slack).
   ```
   (comment